cloudControl/provisional-python/README.md

 # provisional-python

-provisional-python is a Flask skeleton app for the add-on provisioning API and can be used by cloudControl service providers.
+provisional-python is a Flask blueprint for the add-on provisioning API and can be used by cloudControl service providers.

-Detailed documentation on how to join the cloudControl Addon-on Provider Program and the business process can be found here:
+Detailed documentation on how to join the cloudControl Add-on Provider Program and the business process can be found here:

 https://www.cloudcontrol.com/add-on-provider-program